Radiation and Shipping Port Security

 About Radiation and Shipping Port Security

 Cargo comes into the United States from all over the world.
 This cargo sometimes contains hazardous materials such as chemicals or radioactive materials.
 American shipping ports make sure that the transport of hazardous material is done safely and securely.
-Port security also blocks radioactive material from illegally entering the United States.
+Port security also blocks illegal radioactive material from entering the United States.

 Cargo containers are checked for radioactive material that could pose a threat to national security or public safety.
 Security measures include: